psychedelicsocietyofkansascity/pskc-site/_pages/kcpc.md

 {% include gallery caption="The full lineup for the **Kansas City Psychedelic Conference**." %}

+#### Special Thanks
 {: .text-center}
+We would like to extend our sincerest graditudes for those who are sponsoring KCPC and making this possible {: .text-center}

+{% include gallery id="gallery2" layout="half" caption="This is a half gallery layout example." %}

 ###### Help Out
 {: .text-center}